 How to Make Authentic Hummus?

-- Be diligent with your Chickpeas – chickpeas are one of the main ingredients of my authentic hummus recipe.
-If you have time, you can cook dried chickpeas beforehand, preferably with a good quality pressure cooker.
-You need to soak the chickpeas overnight before cooking them and cook them until very soft.
-When using canned chickpeas, drain the water and place the chickpeas in a saucepan with some fresh water and ½ TSP bicarbonate of soda.
-Cook the chickpeas for 15 to 20 minutes until they are almost mushy.
-When cooked, drain the chickpeas and put them under cold running water and try to discard as much skin as you can.
-These two simple steps are necessary to have a creamy hummus texture.
+- Prepare the chickpeas - If you have time, you can cook dried chickpeas beforehand, preferably with a good quality pressure cooker.
+You need to soak the chickpeas overnight before cooking them and then cook them until very soft.
+When using canned chickpeas, drain the water and then place the chickpeas in a saucepan with some fresh water and ½ teaspoon bicarbonate of soda.
+Cook them for 15 to 20 minutes, until they are almost mushy.
+When cooked, drain and then put them under cold running water.

-- Use good quality Tahini – tahini is the second main ingredient you need for making hummus.
 Tahini is a paste made from toasted sesame seeds and widely used in Turkish, Middle Eastern and North African cuisine.
-It is a major ingredient in baba ghanoush and halva.
-Always make sure to use good quality tahini and give it a good stir before using as the oil accumulates on top of the sesame paste in time.
+It is a major ingredient in hummus, baba ghanoush and halva.

-- Consistency troubleshooting – If you make a mistake and your hummus is either too thin or thick, don’t worry, you can easily fix it.
-If the consistency of your hummus is too thin, you can add some more tahini to thicken it.
-If the consistency is too thick, gradually add few drops of ice-cold water until you achieve the desired texture.
+If the consistency of your hummus is too thin, add some more tahini to thicken it.
+If it is too thick, gradually add a few drops of ice-cold water until you achieve the desired texture.

 - 240 g cooked chickpeas (one can)